tikv/website/content/docs/3.0/faq/faq.md

 - The default CF stores real data and the corresponding parameter is in `[rocksdb.defaultcf]`.
 The write CF stores the data version information (MVCC) and index-related data, and the corresponding parameter is in `[rocksdb.writecf]`.
 The lock CF stores the lock information and the system uses the default parameter.
 - The Raft RocksDB instance stores Raft logs.
 The default CF mainly stores Raft logs and the corresponding parameter is in `[raftdb.defaultcf]`.
-- Each CF has an individual block-cache to cache data blocks and improve RocksDB read speed.
+- All CFs have a shared block-cache to cache data blocks and improve RocksDB read speed.
 The size of block-cache is controlled by the `block-cache-size` parameter.
 A larger value of the parameter means more hot data can be cached and is more favorable to read operation.
 At the same time, it consumes more system memory.
 - Each CF has an individual write-buffer and the size is controlled by the `write-buffer-size` parameter.

 ## What are the TiKV scenarios that take up high I/O, memory, CPU, and exceed the parameter configuration?